onflow/FlowActions/docs/defi_actions_flip.md

 - Limited ecosystem tooling and documentation
 - Few connectors at the start may mean early adopters may need to implement their own connectors
 - Building on scheduled callbacks prior to real-world implementation feedback could introduce unknown risks

+### Interface Concerns

+**Single Asset Type**
+- Current [Sink](#sink-interface) and [Source](#source-interface) interfaces only support single Vault operations, which may not accommodate multi-asset actions such as liquidity provision or removal that require handling multiple Vaults simultaneously.
+- The [Swapper](#swapper-interface) interface currently requires slippage to be set at initialization, limiting per-trade flexibility.

+**Recomendations:**
+- Consider whether to introduce a multi-asset Sink/Source interface, extend existing interfaces to accept multiple Vaults, or define a new connector type for these scenarios.
+- Clarify expected behavior when slippage exceeds the configured threshold, especially in the context of graceful failure requirements.

 ## Compatibility